 Italian Children’s Games

-When I was in kindergarten, we played 1-2-3- stella (1-2-3-star) a very simple game that keep us entertained for hours at a time.
-One person is ‘it’ and has to stand facing a wall with his/her eyes closed and ‘it’ says out loud ´1-2-3- stella´.
-In the mean time all the other kids have to stand away from the wall (5 meters away was usually the starting point) and move quickly towards it, while ‘it’ is counting.
+When I was in kindergarten, we played 1-2-3- Stella (1-2-3-star) a very simple game that keeps us entertained for hours at a time.
+One person is ‘it’ and has to stand to face a wall with his/her eyes closed and ‘it’ says out loud ´1-2-3- stella´.
+In the meantime all the other kids have to stand away from the wall (5 meters away was usually the starting point) and move quickly towards it, while ‘it’ is counting.
 Once the word ‘stella’ was said, ‘it’ could turn and open their eyes while the other kids had to stop and stand still in whatever position they were in when ‘it’ said ‘stella’ and turned.
 Anyone who couldn’t stand still had to go back to the starting point.
 The game ends when someone can touch the wall.

 He/she is the winner.

 In Italy, people talk as much with their hands as they do with their mouth.
 Many foreigners find that very charming and a bit funny, however, it is true that Italian cannot fully express themselves without gestures.